 Figure 10-1: Evolution of the pericentre and apocentre altitude if no S/K manoeuvre is performed.
-At initial time it assumes that the orbit lies on the unstable equilibrium point, only affected by an OD error in the radial direction (which directly affects the eccentricity vector)
+It assumes an initial OD error in the radial direction affecting the eccentricity vector

 The profile is slightly different (in case 'a' the eccentricity vector drifts towards the 40 deg unstable direction while in case 'b' it drifts towards the 220 deg unstable direction), but the lifetime is roughly equivalent: 250 days.